 Explosive growth in digital health over the last few years means there are many developers and managers who haven’t worked under HIPAA before.
 This article is written for startups (and small businesses operating online) who could use some help with the basics of HIPAA compliance.

-This post is lengthy, but if you read it all, by the end you will have a solid understanding of HIPAA, compliance with HIPAA requirements, and how all of this will affect your company.
+This post is lengthy, but if you read it all, by the end you will have a solid understanding of HIPAA, compliance with HIPAA requirements, and how all of this will affect your engineering organization.

 One caveat: This post is for informational purposes only.
 Aptible is not a law firm, and this post is not legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.